 At (the time agreed upon with the Building Test Coordinator), I will stop the session.
 Most of you will be finished, but some of you may need more time.
-Raise your hand when you are finished.
 If you need more time, I will tell you how to continue testing after this session.
 Does anyone have any questions?